ellabellla/lmklib/lib/key-module/README.md

 Modules are folders containing:
 - module.py(Python)/module.so(Rust): The module to be loaded
 - meta.json: The meta data of the module
+- config.json: A configuration file (only used for HID modules, its contents is determined by the module)

 All modules are placed in the modules folder inside the key-server config folder.